 The teams’ outfitters will certainly benefit from the World Cup, especially Adidas:in 2014 alone, three million Adidas German jerseys were sold.
 In addition, the official Telstar 18 ball also comes from Adidas, and in 2014 the Herzogenaurach team sold 14 million copies of the former Brazuca ball.

 “We are the clear global market leader in soccer, and will sponsor eleven teams at next year’s World Cup,” said CEO Kasper Rorsted.
-With Germany, Spain, and Argentina, Adidas also has three favorites in its ranks.
+With Germany, Spain, and Argentina, Adidas had three favorites in its ranks but the new World Champion is the Nike Team France.

 At least part of the money is going back into soccer: For the equipment contract with the German Football Association (DFB), which is valid until 2022, the company has to fork over an estimated 50 to 70 million euros per year, depending on success.